kehanks2/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 4: August 19, 2020

+**Today's Progress**: Practiced for a HackerRank interview.

+**Thoughts:** I will be doing a IBM HackerRank interview and I did a practice run in preparation.
+It took around an hour and included C# coding, command line questions, and multiple choice questions.

+**Link to work:** Unfortunately there is no way to link to proof of my work, but it was completed with [HackerRank](www.hackerrank.com).

 ### Day 3: August 18, 2020

 **Today's Progress**: Completed the Basic HTML/HTML5 and Basic CSS courses on freeCodeCamp.